Cameronsplaze/AWS-ContainerManager/tests/README.md

 - `config_parser` is to test the config loading, and schema.
 It's to make sure values are also casted correctly, and defaults are applied.
 - `cloudformation` is to test the CDK stacks, and the synthed templates.
 It's to make sure the templates have the correct resources, and that the resources have the correct properties.
-- Still need to add a directory for testing the lambda functions themselves.
+- `lambda_functions` is the lambda functions themselves.
+Only `spin_down_asg_on_error` is done so far, since it was the simplest.
+The other two should be done soon.

 Since both `config_parser` and `cloudformation` use the same config objects, the objects should probably me moved here into the testing root.
 (But that's directory structure, saving it for last.).
 Same with everything being inside the `test_base_config_parser.py` file, that WILL be split up later.